 Health and Lifestyle

 Many expats claim they feel healthier and happier after retiring to Thailand.
 Many say the abundance of fresh fruit and vegetables lead them to having a balanced diet.
-Other contributing factors are having regular exercise, relaxing, socializing and pursuing interests and hobbies.
+Other contributing factors are having regular exercise, annual medical checkup, relaxing, socializing and pursuing interests and hobbies.

 However, some will struggle, just like in your home country.
 Alcohol abuse is fairly common.
 Some alcohol is cheap.
 There are bars everywhere with welcoming ladies and with greater freedom alcohol abuse can go unchecked.
 This, combined with lack of exercise, obesity and poor diet may lead to negativity, low self-esteem and depression.